MicrosoftDocs/visualstudio-docs/docs/python/installing-python-support-in-visual-studio.md

 :::moniker range=">=vs-2022"

-By default, Python support gets installed for all users on a computer.
+By default, Python support is installed for all users on a computer.
 For Visual Studio 2022, the Python workload installs in *%ProgramFiles%\Microsoft Visual Studio\\<VS_version>\\<VS_edition>Common7\IDE\Extensions\Microsoft\Python* where &lt;VS_version&gt; is 2022 and &lt;VS_edition&gt; is Community, Professional, or Enterprise.

 :::moniker-end
 :::moniker range="vs-2019"

-By default, Python support gets installed for all users on a computer.
+By default, Python support is installed for all users on a computer.
 For Visual Studio 2019 and Visual Studio 2017, the Python workload installs in *%ProgramFiles(x86)%\Microsoft Visual Studio\\<VS_version>\\<VS_edition>Common7\IDE\Extensions\Microsoft\Python* where &lt;VS_version&gt; is 2019 or 2017 and &lt;VS_edition&gt; is Community, Professional, or Enterprise.

 :::moniker-end
 :::moniker range="vs-2017"

-By default, Python support gets installed for all users on a computer.
+By default, Python support is installed for all users on a computer.
 For Visual Studio 2019 and Visual Studio 2017, the Python workload installs in *%ProgramFiles(x86)%\Microsoft Visual Studio\\<VS_version>\\<VS_edition>Common7\IDE\Extensions\Microsoft\Python* where &lt;VS_version&gt; is 2019 or 2017 and &lt;VS_edition&gt; is Community, Professional, or Enterprise.

 :::moniker-end